WindyYam/gemini_voice_companion/README.md

 ## Installation

 Make sure your nVidia graphic card is in latest driver.
+Download and put all the content in this repo into a folder.
 First, install Python 3.12 from https://www.python.org/downloads/ (might work with other version but not tested).
 Then, simply run `setup.bat` to install all dependencies.